Skip to main content

 Introduction

-Link expansion is a concept in the Publishing API which describes the process of converting the stored links of an edition into a JSON representation containing the details of these links.
-It is used in the Publishing API during the process of sending an edition downstream to the Content Store.
+Link expansion is the process of converting the stored links of an edition into a JSON representation containing more information about the linked content items.
+The expansion process occurs immediately before sending an edition downstream to the Content Store.

 Example Output